+In Easel, SVG, DXF and gcode (.nc) files can be directly imported.
 Easel supports only certain SVG files that can be imported.
-Here are some common hiccups that you might encounter and some suggestions on how to fix them:
+Here are some common hiccups that you might encounter and some suggestions on how to fix them.

 Due to variations in fonts, Easel does not currently support importing SVG text elements.
 However, you can still import your custom text with a custom font, you just need to follow these steps: